Purchase Orders

 1. Use QOH Reorder Point: Check this option if you wish to use QOH Reorder Point to reorder.

-1. Include Sold Items with 0 Order Qty: In the round-up field, if you enter 50%. and if you don't sell 50% of the sub-units that is needed to create an order, the item will still be there on the order form but with 0 quantity.
-You can keep/edit, or remove the item(s) with '0' quantity with the help of “Remove Products with 0 Quantity" on the Edit Order form.
+1. Include Sold Items with 0 Order Qty: In the round-up field, if you enter 50%, and if you don't sell 50% of the sub-units that are needed to create an order, the item will still be there on the order form but with 0 quantity.
+You can keep/edit or remove the item(s) with 0 quantity with the help of “Remove Products with 0 Quantity" on the Edit Order form.
 See Figure 1.1.4.3 below for reference.

 1. As highlighted in Figure 1.1.4.1, Sug Qty (Suggested Quantity calculated by the system), Actual Qty, and Order Qty, all are 0 for Store Product.